Approximate Multiparametric Mixed-integer Convex Programming: Abstract

 \section{Abstract}

-For multiparametric mixed-integer convex programs, we propose a partitioning algorithm that generates semi-explicit and explicit guaranteed real-time implementations to within a given suboptimality tolerance.
-The algorithm is particularly relevant for hybrid model predictive control, where real-time on-line implementation for fast systems is hampered by the worst-case exponential runtime complexity of mixed-integer programming solvers.
-The output of our algorithm is a binary tree simplicial partition which defines a static map from the current parameter to a suboptimal solution.
-Convergence of our algorithm is proved by defining a new optimal cost overlap metric, which is linked to the convergence speed.
-A spacecraft position control example shows that our approach is faster than implicit MPC by up to two orders of magnitude, allowing a guaranteed real-time on-line implementation.
+We propose an algorithm for generating explicit solutions of multiparametric mixed-integer convex programs to within a given suboptimality tolerance.
+The algorithm is applicable to a very general class of optimization problems, but is most useful for hybrid model predictive control, where on-line implementation is hampered by the worst-case exponential complexity of mixed-integer solvers.
+The output is a simplicial partition which defines a static map from the current state to a suboptimal solution.
+The primary theoretical contribution of this paper is to introduce a non-zero optimal cost overlap metric which is necessary and sufficient for convergence.
+The overlap size is also linked to partition complexity.
+The algorithm is massively parallelizable and our implementation, which is publicly available, is run on a cluster of several hundred processors.
+Not only does our solution have a deterministic runtime, simulations show that our approach is faster than on-line optimization by up to three orders of magnitude.